SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 it's a good idea to use this method from the start.

+>
+> If you have any issues with this process, please send us your `values.xml` along with any custom icons and we can create the custom resources ANE for you.
+>

 1. Check out the Custom Resources script and make a copy for yourself from the [repository here](https://github.com/distriqt/ANE-CustomResources).